scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/poland.md

 ### Scottish Development International offices
 Scottish Development International can help businesses exporting to Poland from their office in [Dusseldorf](https://www.sdi.co.uk/about-sdi/global-offices/europe-middle-east-and-africa/germany-duesseldorf) in Germany.

-They have four members of staff who are focussed on:
+They have 4 members of staff who are focussed on:

 * energy
 * science and technology